Connor-Young44/Uppbeat/README.md

 - User registration and JWT-based authentication
 - CRUD operations for music tracks, including genres and ownership
-- SQL Server for production and SQLite database with EF Core migrations
+- SQL Server with EF Core migrations
 - Swagger UI with JWT Bearer support for testing secured endpoints
 - Tests in seperate project using xUnit and Moq